Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Both white holes and black holes are opposite to each other and begin at the singularity.
-It is as if the limit of this single quantum entangled state created the wave function of the universe and everything in it.
+The white hole is theorized to only exist at the beginning of a universe and is extremely rare.

 <br /><br />

-The white hole is theorized to only exist at the beginning of the universe, and are extremely rare.

-<br /><br />

-The golden ratio does not only just express this multidimensional quantum matrix, but also is: <a href="http://www.fibonaccilifechart.com/writings/the-purpose-of-life-and-golden-ratio-explained">A Principle of Energy Flow</a>.
+The golden ratio does not only express this multidimensional quantum matrix but also is: <a href="http://www.fibonaccilifechart.com/writings/the-purpose-of-life-and-golden-ratio-explained">A Principle of Energy Flow</a>.
 The golden ratio also exists in black holes.

-<br /><br />

-It's just that all our physics formulas about reality emerge from zero Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero to infinity.

 <br /><br />